 No Person shall deposit in any part of Fort Monroe any garbage, sewage, refuse, waste, cigarette or cigar butts, vegetables, foodstuffs, boxes, cans, plastics, paper, or other litter or other waste material or obnoxious material, except in containers designed for such purposes.
 In the event containers are full or not available, the Person or Persons possessing the material shall remove it from the Property.

 No Person shall transport bulk refuse or garbage onto the Property for disposal into dumpsters provided by the FMA for its use.

+The discharge or disposal of human waste shall only be accomplished in public restroom facilities.

 Dressing and Undressing

 Dressing and undressing is prohibited at Fort Monroe unless within a building or structure where the dressing and undressing is not visible to any member of the public.